unixwzrd/oobabooga-macOS/macOS_Apple_Silicon_QuickStart.md

 ### NOTE: If you have or weill be converting your GGML files to GGUF format, use this.
 ###
 ### This will get the latest which will no longer work with GGML files until you convert them.
-conda create --clone webui.00.ooba-macOS-dev -n webui.01.llama-new
+conda create --clone webui.02.oobabase -n webui.03.llama-new
-conda activate webui.01.llama-new
+conda activate webui.03.newllama
 NPY_BLAS_ORDER='accelerate' NPY_LAPACK_ORDER='accelerate' \
     CMAKE_ARGS='-DLLAMA_METAL=on' FORCE_CMAKE=1 \
     pip install --force-reinstall --no-cache --no-binary :all: --compile llama-cpp-python

-# It may already be installed from a previous step, but we will need PyTorch re-installed.
-# PyTorch, torchvision, and torchaudio from the PyTorch Conda channel
-conda create --clone webui.01.llama-0.1.78 -n webui.02.torch-oldllama
-conda activate webui.02.torch-oldllama
-conda install pytorch torchvision torchaudio -c pytorch

-### Do these if you installed the newest llama-cpp-python
-conda create --clone webui.01.llama-new -n webui.02.torch-newllama
-conda activate webui.02.torch-newllama
-conda install pytorch torchvision torchaudio -c pytorch

 # As a last step, you may want to clone this VENV in order to protect it from having
 # packages accidently dropped into it.
+#
 # If you used the old LLAMA-CPP-PYTHON, user this line
-conda craete --clone webui.02.torch-oldllama -n webui.03.final-ggnml
+conda craete --clone webui.03.torch-oldllama -n webui.04.final-ggnml

 # If you used the NEW LLAMA-CPP-PYTHON, user this line
-conda craete --clone webui.02.torch-newllama -n webui.03.final-gguf
+conda craete --clone webui.03.torch-newllama -n webui.04.final-gguf

 # Pick whcih one of these you wish to make your preferred VENV.
 # PREFERRED_VENV=webui.03.final-ggml
-PREFERRED_VENV=webui.03.final-gguf
+PREFERRED_VENV=webui.04.final-gguf

 # Add any startup options you wich to this here:
 START_OPTIONS="--chat"